 These are designed to deal with request for service which cannot be planned.
 A messenger service would be one example.
 A call centre accepts requests for service, which may include a need for a messenger, some one to clean up a spill, IT support, or a request to move furniture or deliver paper for a printer.
 This system enables tasks to be allocated as appropriate, to be distributed wirelessly to those tasked, and for completion of tasks to be tracked and recorded.
 The system permits for signatures to be collected if required.
 Click here for more information on Maintenance Management Systems.

 Manufacturing organizations may already be using our stores system to manage parts inventory, but they also see the value of tracking the flow of work in process (WIP) through the manufacturing process.
-This is a variant of the asset tracking system, optimised for the movement of items through a fixed process, and with the ability to collect data each step of the way, and to report on times from station to station.
+This is a variant of the asset tracking system, optimized for the movement of items through a fixed process, and with the ability to collect data each step of the way, and to report on times from station to station.
 Spot bottlenecks early.
 Click here for more information on Manufacturing Management Systems.

 Closely related to the manufacturing systems, these provide capture and analyzise of Quality Control and Quality Assurance results.
 The data can be analyzed to detect trends, and provides trigger points that raise alarms when predetermined parameters are detected.
 Click here to learn more about our Quality Assurance Management Systems.